Tjstretchalot/tsrqdb/README.md

 ### Backup

-Backups can be initiated using `conn.backup(filepath: str, raw: bool = False)`.
+Backups can be initiated using `await conn.backupToFile('binary', 'database.bak')`.
 The download will be streamed to the given filepath.
 Both the sql format and a compressed sqlite format are supported.
+If more control is required, such as compressing mid flight, use `RqliteConnection.backup` directly.

 ### Logging